 After deciding a brewery wasn’t the right avenue, Chuck began experimenting with home winemaking and advancing his wine education with courses at UC Davis.
 He officially caught the “wine bug” when he literally got his feet wet crushing grapes for long-time friends at renowned Waterbrook Winery.
 Sharing the bounty of nature and the excitement of crush solidified a desire to become a part of the winemaking world, in a place where Chuck recognized amazing potential.

-After following Tracy—now Chuck’s wife—to Walla Walla, they launched their dream of owning a premier winery in a promising AVA.
+After following Tracy—now Chuck’s wife—to Walla Walla, they launched their dream of owning a premier winery in the promising Walla Walla Valley AVA.
 They ran Reininger Winery together for five years, successfully growing the business as team of two before joining forces with Tracy’s brothers and parents, fourth and fifth generation wheat farmers in Washington and Oregon.

 Today, Chuck attributes his winemaking philosophy to those early adventures.

 A patient palate and a trust in the terroir have ensured that every glass poured is perfectly representative of where it came from.
 It is this dedication that has made Reininger one of Washington’s top wineries.